Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Methodology

 where $\|\cdot\|_2$ is the $\ell_2$-norm.
 One way to choose $\bm{X}$ is to compute the Cholesky decomposition of the matrix on the right-hand side of (\ref{eq:x}) and, then, solve for $\bm{y}$ from (\ref{eq:y}).

 We consider a penalized maximum likelihood (PML) method with the following objective function:

-where the last term is an adaptive fused Lasso penalty for a two-dimensional grid that facilitates the grouping of neighboring coefficients, ${i}\sim {j}$ denotes that $\bs_{i}$ is a direct neighbor of $\bs_{j}$ (there is an edge between $\bs_{i}$ and $\bs_{j}$ on the grid), for $i,j= 1,\dots,n_I$, $\lambda$ is a tuning parameter that controls the degree of grouping, and $\{w_{k,{i},{j}}\}$ are known weight values set to $w_{k,{i},{j}}=|\tilde{\alpha}_k(\bs_i)-\tilde{\alpha}_k(\bs_j)|^{-\gamma}$, where $\tilde{\bm{\alpha}}$ is a root-$T$ consistent estimator of $\alpha$ and $\gamma$ is some fixed positive constant.
+where the last term is an adaptive 2D fusion problem penalty that facilitates the grouping of neighboring coefficients, ${i}\sim {j}$ denotes that $\bs_{i}$ is a direct neighbor of $\bs_{j}$ (there is an edge between $\bs_{i}$ and $\bs_{j}$ on the grid), for $i,j= 1,\dots,n_I$, $\lambda$ is a tuning parameter that controls the degree of grouping, and $\{w_{k,{i},{j}}\}$ are known weight values set to $w_{k,{i},{j}}=|\tilde{\alpha}_k(\bs_i)-\tilde{\alpha}_k(\bs_j)|^{-\gamma}$, where $\tilde{\bm{\alpha}}$ is a root-$T$ consistent estimator of $\bm{\alpha}$ and $\gamma$ is some fixed positive constant.
 We penalize the pairwise difference of $\alpha_k(\cdot)$ between direct neighbors within the inner grid points.
 For each $k=1,\ldots,K$, the number of penalty terms equals to the number of edges in the inner grid.
 Instead of the extensive pairwise difference penalty used by \citet{GroupL10} or the difference between the coefficient of a location and the average of its neighboring coefficients used by \citet{Sun16}, we take advantage of the spatial configuration and penalize on `just enough' pairs for coefficients clustering.
-The maximization problem (\ref{eq:Phi}), given $\mathbf{\Psi}$, is a generalized Lasso problem,
+Even though additional penalty terms could be put on individual coefficients to encourage some coefficients to be exactly zeros, with penalty terms only on the pairwise differences estimation of true zero coefficients can be close enough to zero and avoid extra computational difficulty.